The “No Thank you Bite” for your picky eater: Does it work?

 We want dinnertime to be a place where everybody wants to come to the table, and we’re creating positive family memories.

-Your goal isn’t to get your kid to eat their broccoli at dinner tonight.
-It’s to help them grow up to have a healthy relationship with food.
-So that they can learn to love most foods (and their body) on their own!
+Your goal isn’t to get your kid to eat broccoli at dinner tonight.
+It’s to help them grow up to have a healthy relationship with food so that they can learn to love most foods (and their bodies) on their own!

 If you think there may be an underlying cause for your child’s picky eating, consult your doctor, dietitian or an occupational therapist specializing in feeding.